 How Disney plans to add AI to nearly everything like vacation planning, streaming and staffing

 The Walt Disney Company executives spent part of the company’s latest earnings call outlining how artificial intelligence could soon touch nearly every part of Disney’s business, from helping families plan vacations to improving streaming recommendations and forecasting staffing levels at theme parks.
+And now, that vision is starting to become reality.

 Disney’s love affair with AI